-- (a) Any person who has any livestock or poultry killed or injured by any dog not his own in the county shall be entitled to receive as compensation therefor the fair market value of such livestock or poultry not to exceed four seven hundred and fifty dollars (\$400750.00) per animal or ten dollars (\$10.00) per fowl, provided thatif: - Within seventy two (72) hours of discovery of the death or injury, the claimant gives notice of the incident to the animal control officer; The claimant has furnished evidence within sixty (60) days of the discovery of the quantity and value of the dead and injured livestock or poultry and the reasons the claimant believes that death or injury was caused by a dog; - (2) Within sixty (60) days of the discovery of the death or injury, claimant shall furnish such evidence, under oath, of the quantity and value of livestock or poultry so killed or injured and the reasons the claimant believes that death or injury was caused by a dog to the animal control officer; The animal control officer or other officer shall have been notified of the incident within seventy-two (72) hours of its discovery; - (3) The animal control officer conducts an investigation and determines the claim meets the criteria set forth in this section for compensation; and The claimant first has exhausted his or her legal remedies against the owner, if known, of the dog doing the damage for which compensation under this section is sought.
-Exhaustion shall mean a judgment against the owner of the dog upon with an execution has been returned unsatisfied. - (4) The claimant first has exhausted his legal remedies against the owner, if known, of the dog doing the damage for which compensation under this section is sought.
-Exhaustion shall mean a judgement against the owner of the dog upon which an execution has been returned unsatisfied. - (5) Compensation under subsection (a) shall not apply in cases of livestock or poultry running at large trespassing upon the property on which the dog or dogs are kept. - (b) Requirements (2) or (3) above, or both, may be waived if the animal control officer conducts and investigation and that his investigation supports the claim.
+(a) Any person who has any livestock or poultry killed or injured by any dog not his own in the county shall be entitled to receive as compensation therefor the fair market value of such livestock or poultry not to exceed seven hundred and fifty dollars (\$750.00) per animal or ten dollars (\$10.00) per fowl, if:

+- (1) The claimant has furnished evidence within sixty (60) days of the discovery of the quantity and value of the dead and injured livestock or poultry and the reasons the claimant believes that death or injury was caused by a dog; - (2) The animal control officer or other officer shall have been notified of the incident within seventy-two (72) hours of its discovery; - (3) The claimant first has exhausted his or her legal remedies against the owner, if known, of the dog doing the damage for which compensation under this section is sought.
+Exhaustion shall mean a judgment against the owner of the dog upon with an execution has been returned unsatisfied. - (b) Requirements (2) or (3) above, or both, may be waived if the animal control officer conducts an investigation, and that investigation supports the claim.
 Upon payment under this section, the county shall be subrogated to the extent of compensation paid to the right of action to the owner of the livestock or poultry against the owner of the dog and may enforce the same in an appropriate action. - (c) Compensation under subsections (a) and (b) shall not apply in cases of livestock or poultry running at large or trespassing upon the property on which the dog or dogs are kept.

 (Code 1980, § 4-18; Ords. of 7-27-82; 6-14-88(1); Ord.
 No. 4-2, 6-1-93; Ord.
 No. 4-6, 10-11-94; Ord.
 No. 4-13, 8-11-98; Ord.
 No. 4-28, 2-12-13; Ord.
-No 4-31, [insert date adopted])
+No 4-31, 10-10-17)

-Board of Supervisors of Spotsylvania County, Virginia Adopted State Law reference- Similar provisions, Code of Virginia, \$\$ 3.1-796.118, 3.1-796.1283.2-6553.
+State Law reference- Similar provisions, Code of Virginia, 3.2-6553.